In Plain Site - FOCUS FEST

 During the event, explore all activities freely—only the DOER Marine Tour requires prior registration.
 Find the descriptions for activities below!

-@ The Speakers Corner
+@ THe Speakers corner

 1:00 PM